fourstacks/flexible-presenter/README.md

 #### `PostPresenter::collection($posts)`

 The `collection` method accepts an Eloquent collection (or a plain array) of resources as a parameter.
 Each member of the collection will be transformed by the presenter as specified.
-Again the members of that collection can be Eloquent models, plain objects or arrays.
+Again the members of that collection can be Eloquent models, other objects or arrays.

 #### `PostPresenter::new()`